Setting Up a Demo App

 If you are just getting started with Wristband, this guide will walk you through how to set up one of the Wristband demo apps to help you understand how to work with Wristband.

-After logging into the Wristband dashboard, click the "Add Demo App" button on the home page to start the guided setup.
+After logging into the Wristband dashboard, click the "Add Application" button on the home page to start the guided setup.

 demo app button